LackOfMorals/lackofmorals.github.io/_posts/2025-03-13-graphql-for-conway.md

 ```

-Which means we have arrived at the point where thought can be applied for the GraphQL that will be needed as part of the implementation of Conway Game Of Life.
+Which means we have arrived at the point to start thinking about the GraphQL queries and mutations that will be needed as part of the implementation of Conway Game Of Life.

+Like most new adventures, the first step is the hardest.

-To help with this process, lets see if we can answer this question.
+I find starting with the User Experience helps with this so lets answer this question.
 What will a Player need to do to setup and then play the game?

-Lets start with a quickly drawn basic UI and use that to help get the brain matter going.
+A quickly drawn basic UI is a great quide in helping answering that question.

 Here's my attempt - go ahead and judge me if you like.

 ![Shite UX by a PM](/img/conway-graphql/ConwayGameOfLife.drawio.png)

 Back to our question.
-What will a Player need to do so they can enjoy the Game Of Life?
+What will a Player need to do to setup and then play the game?
+Refering back to my drawing, I can suggest the following:-

 - Enter the width and height of the grid.
-They then select Draw and a grid will appear in line with the dimensions they entered.
+- Select Draw will cause the grid to appear in line with the dimensions they entered.
-- If the Player chooses Reset, then the grid is removed
+- If the Player chooses Reset, then the grid is removed and they can choose new parameters
-- Start does what it says - starts the simulation and Stop, well that's apparant as to its function
+- Start does what it says - starts the simulation
+- Stop, well that's apparant as to its function

 Our storage for all of this is a Neo4j AuraDB that we are accessing using GraphQL.
 We can take our requirements above and slice them into the various operations of Create, Read, Update, and Delete , otherwise known as CRUD.